-I was 9-years old when my grandfather (my Zaidy) was diagnosed with Alzheimer’s disease, and it was here when my family life began to change.
+I was 9-years old when my grandfather was diagnosed with Alzheimer’s disease, and it was here when my family life began to change.
 I was 18-years old when he passed away.
 Those nine years would be tremendously difficult not only for him but also for my family.
 Gradually, the warm, soft-spoken man we had come to know, began to decline and transform into someone we could no longer recognize, nor could he recognize us.
 As his disease progressed, he became confused, anxious, and short-tempered.
 I still remember the day when he no longer knew my name.
 Long before he passed away, my family and I began to mourn the loss of this wonderful, charismatic man.

-While at UofO, I pursued opportunities to give back to my community through healthcare-related and science-related initiatives.
+While at X University, I pursued opportunities to give back to my community through healthcare-related and science-related initiatives.
 In first year, I joined the Emergency Response Team, a student-led organization that provides campus-wide first-aid services.
 I have since held the position of internal trainer and maintained participation as a general member each year.

-I also pursued opportunities to get involved in research at UofO.
-Under the supervision of Dr. Johnson, I spent the first three years of my B.Sc. collecting data for a longitudinal study aimed at improving children’s control of their socio-emotional abilities.
+I also pursued opportunities to get involved in research at X University.
+Under the supervision of Dr. Y, I spent the first three years of my B.Sc. collecting data for a longitudinal study aimed at improving children’s control of their socio-emotional abilities.
 Having myself worked with a speech pathologist for delayed speech, and later a developmental child social psychologist for shyness in my childhood, I was driven to pursue research pertaining to socio-emotional abilities in children and adolescents.
 I am currently working on a publication about the impact of socio-emotional interventions on children’s social development, and will be completing a thesis on the impact of student confidence on academic performance.

 If enrolled into medicine, I aim to develop patient care plans that enhance social interactions between patients suffering from cognitive disabilities, and their loved ones, while also educating families on the important role of social support for the patient’s treatment and improving quality of life.
 In particular, the growing elderly population has brought with it a prevalent increase in the manifestation of cognitive disabilities and extended waitlists to enter long-term care facilities make this concern of significant importance.
 I have experienced and appreciate what it is like to be the the family in the waiting room and part of the healthcare team.
-With further scholarly scrutiny, I hope to draw from my experiences in Israel, at Bayview hospital, my grandfather in long term care, and from my socio-emotional research, in allowing these disciplines to inform one another, and by extension, the medical community.
+With further scholarly scrutiny, I hope to draw from my experiences in Z Country, at X Hospital, my grandfather in long term care, and from my socio-emotional research, in allowing these disciplines to inform one another, and by extension, the medical community.